Three Gorges Dam: Cultural and history

-The area which would fill with water behind the dam included locations with significant cultural history.
+The flooded area behind the dam includes locations with significant cultural history.
 The State Council authorized a ¥505 million archaeology salvage effort.
 Over the course of several years, archaeologists excavated 723 sites and conducted surface archaeology recovery missions at an additional 346 sites.
 Archaeologists recovered 200,000 artifacts of which 13,000 were considered as particularly historically or culturally notable.
 As part of this effort, the old Chongqing City Museum was replaced by the Chongqing China Sanxia Museum to house many of the recovered artifacts.

 Recovered structures that were too large for museums were moved upland to reconstruction districts (fu jian qu), which are outdoor museum parks.
-Recovered structures placed in such parks include temples, pavilions, houses, and bridges, among others.
+Recovered structures placed in such parks include temples, pavilions, houses and bridges.

 Some sites could not be moved because of their location, size, or design, such as the hanging coffins site high in the Shen Nong Gorge, part of the cliffs.

 National security

-A 2004 United States Department of Defense report stated that "Since Taipei cannot match Beijing’s ability to field offensive systems, proponents of strikes against the mainland apparently hope that merely presenting credible threats to China's urban population or high-value targets, such as the Three Gorges Dam, will deter Chinese military coercion."
+A 2004 United States Department of Defense report stated that "Since Taipei cannot match Beijing's ability to field offensive systems, proponents of strikes against the mainland apparently hope that merely presenting credible threats to China's urban population or high-value targets, such as the Three Gorges Dam, will deter Chinese military coercion."
 In response, the Chinese Ministry of Foreign Affairs criticized the U.S. report as exhibiting a "Cold War mentality harbouring evil intentions."
 The People's Liberation Army Lieutenant General Liu Yuan cautioned that "[It] will not be able to stop war.
 It will have the exact opposite of the desired effect."
 He also remarked that China would be "seriously on guard against threats from Taiwan independence terrorists."

 Sung Chao-wen, a senior advisory committee member of the Taiwanese Ministry of Defense, dismissed online comments about targeting the Three Gorges Dam with missiles as "ridiculous", saying that the dam's high-strength reinforced concrete could withstand a small nuclear weapon, any missile attack would have to penetrate multiple layers of ground and air defenses, and missiles would cause only minimal damage if they reached the dam at all.
 Zhang Boting, deputy secretary-general of the China Society for Hydropower Engineering, said that the Three Gorges Dam was designed as a concrete gravity dam and would therefore be resistant to nuclear attacks.

 Debate among Chinese scholars and analysts about the basic principles of China's no first use (NFU) of nuclear weapons policy includes questions about whether to add narrow exceptions, such as acts that produce catastrophic consequences equivalent to that of a nuclear attack, including attacks intended to destroy the Three Gorges Dam.
 Nonetheless, supporters of the NFU policy maintain that foreign conventional attacks of such targets including the dam—with the intent to cause mass civilian casualties and economic losses—are highly improbable.